 The Advisory Council role is two-fold.
 First, the council helps the college confirm and document the skills and capabilities that employers seek in graduates of the audience analytics master’s degree program.
 Second, the council helps to ensure the program has adequate resources and a relevant, well-designed curriculum to provide students with the capabilities, knowledge and behaviors necessary to succeed in their chosen careers.
 The Council is chaired by the graduate director of the program.

-Senior Director of Audience Research, ESPN
+Senior Director of Media Intelligence, ESPN

 Senior Vice President, National Product Leadership, The Nielsen Company

 Brian Fuhrer is senior vice president, product leadership for Nielsen.
 In this role, he is responsible for Nielsen’s national and cross-platform television audience measurement initiatives supporting major media clients, Internet companies, MSO/MVPDs and advertising agencies.

 Brian has worked with a broad range of clients to understand the dramatic changes being observed in how consumers access video content, and developing measurement solutions for the opportunities presented by the migration to on-demand viewing.
 Brian drives these initiatives by collaborating with Nielsen clients who seek to understand the potential impact these developing trends will have on their distribution and business models.

 With over 30 years in media research and product development at Nielsen, Brian’s experience spans the U.S. media and advertising industry as well as overseas markets where Nielsen has a media presence in more than 30 countries.
 He frequently speaks at industry events and has been extensively quoted in the press.

 Based in Tampa, Florida, he is also site leader at Nielsen’s Global Technology and Innovation Center (Nielsen’s largest facility with almost 3,000 employees).